sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 </div>
 </div>

-This is part A of the Tutorial [SURF Research Boot Camp 2017-06-15](.).
+This is part A of the HPC Cloud session of [SURF Research Boot Camp](.).

 Here are your first steps: